- Sharp design

 Is the 2021 Acura TLX a good car?

 This time around, the 2021 Acura TLX sculpts a daring shape around zesty turbocharged engines.
 A stiffer platform and a double-wishbone front suspension contribute to agile handling, and the interior adopts luxury-car materials.
-We give it a solid score of 7.0, which is likely to increase when crash-test results become public.
+We give it a solid score of 7.2 out of 10.
 (Read more about how we rate cars.)

 What’s new for the 2021 Acura TLX?